-Pursuant to article 8 of the Decree, the statutory limitation period of the right to damages is five years from the date of the harmful event.
-The Decree further clarifies that limitation periods do not begin to run before the infringement of competition law has ceased and the plaintiff knows, or can reasonably be expected to know:

-- the behaviour and the fact that it constitutes an infringement of competition law; - the damage caused by the infringement of competition law; and - the identity of the infringer.
+As a general rule, actions for damages from non-contractual liability are subject to a limitation period of five years under article 2947 of the Italian Civil Code Also, in relation to antitrust damages actions, article 8 of the Decree establishes that the statutory limitation period of the right to damages is five years from the date of the harmful event.
+The Decree further clarifies that limitation periods do not begin to run before the infringement of competition law has ceased and the plaintiff knows, or can reasonably be expected to know: - the behaviour and the fact that it constitutes an infringement of competition law; - · the damage caused by the infringement of competition law; and - the identity of the infringer.